 Diffusion and inhalation are typically the best methods of administration for anxiety, providing an immediate access to the oil’s properties.
 Add a drop to diffusers, air vents, or clothing for a steady stream of aroma, or make an inhaler of sorts by placing a drop on a handkerchief and breathing deeply when necessary.

 6. Lemongrass Essential Oil Uses – Lowers Cholesterol

-The journal Food and Chemical Toxicology published an article resurfaced a 30 year debate whether or not lemongrass oil can reduce elevated cholesterol levels and whether or not it’s safe.
+In 2011, The journal Food and Chemical Toxicology published an article that resurfaced a 30 year debate whether or not lemongrass oil can reduce elevated cholesterol levels and whether or not it’s safe.

 - “…one of the three experimental groups receiving lemongrass EO (1, 10 or 100mg/kg).
 No significant changes in gross pathology, body weight, absolute or relative organ weights, histology (brain, heart, kidneys, liver, lungs, stomach, spleen and urinary bladder), urinalysis or clinical biochemistry were observed in EO-treated mice relative to the control groups.

 - Additionally, blood cholesterol was reduced after EO-treatment at the highest dose tested [~2 drops].
 Similarly, data from the comet assay in peripheral blood cells showed no genotoxic effect from the EO.
 In conclusion, our findings verified the safety of lemongrass intake at the doses used in folk medicine and indicated the beneficial effect of reducing the blood cholesterol level.”